ManyPrimates/manyprimates.github.io/personalitylinkage.md

 ### When do you need to receive the forms by?

 A primary goal of this project is linkage, most immediately to data from [MP2](/mp2) and [MP3](/mp3).
 Ideally we need the forms by the end of data collection for MP2.
 In the future, to maintain the linked MP database, we may issue further calls.

+### Which individual primates should we submit ratings for?

+Although our emphasis is on rating individuals that have been or will be involved in ManyPrimates experiments, this is not a firm requirement.
+If you have an individual that does not like to participate, this does not mean you should not submit ratings for them.
+Leaving these individuals out will introduce bias, so if you are able, please rate non-participants as well.

 ### Do the same people need to rate all the individuals in our group?